Azure Reserved Virtual Machine Instances

 To view all purchases, go to the reservation blade in the Azure portal.

-For Enterprise Agreement (EA) customers, Azure Monetary Commitment will be used first to purchase Azure Reserved VM Instances.
-In scenarios where EA customers have used all their monetary commitment, Azure Reserved VM Instances can still be purchased and those purchases will be invoiced for the single, upfront payment on their next overage bill.
+For Enterprise Agreement (EA) customers, Azure Prepayment will be used first to purchase Azure Reserved VM Instances.
+In scenarios where EA customers have used all their Azure Prepayment, Azure Reserved VM Instances can still be purchased and those purchases will be invoiced for the single, upfront payment on their next overage bill.

 For customers purchasing via Azure.com, at the time of purchase, the credit card on file will be charged for the full upfront payment of the Azure Reserved Instances.